Fahim043/Lungs-Disease-detection/README.md

 The project structure is organized as follows:

-- `data/`: Contains the preprocessed and augmented dataset for training and testing.
 - `src/`: Source code, including data preparation, model building, and evaluation scripts.
 - `README.md`: This file.